stackhpc/ansible-slurm-appliance/docs/experimental/modulejail.md

 Mitigating the vulnerability is as simple as adding it to [kernel_modules_vulnerable_denylist](../../environments/common/inventory/group_vars/all/kernel_modules.yml) and re-running the `ansible/mitigations.yml` playbook.

-But it doesn't protect the system 2 cases:
+But it doesn't protect the system in two cases:

 - the attacker tricked an admin into loading the vulnerable module before the vulnerability is known;
 - the attacker ran a command that automatically loaded the module (eg. sctp_diag is loaded by the `ss -S` command).